 Preheat the oven to 180°C, Gas mark 4.

 Melt 25g of the butter in a large frying pan, add the onions and fry slowly for about 15 minutes or until softened and caramelised.
 Remove the pan from the heat and set aside.

 Steam the cabbage in a metal steamer until al dente (i.e. not completely tender) then drain and refresh in a bowl of iced water.

 Melt the remaining 50g of butter in a saucepan over a medium heat, add the flour and cook for 1 minute, whisking to combine.
 Gradually add the stock whisking briskly until it thickens.
 If it goes a little lumpy, don’t worry; just whisk vigorously until it becomes smooth.
 Reduce the heat and simmer for 3–4 minutes.
 Season with a generous pinch of salt, black pepper and add the mustard.
 Pour in the cream and stir through allowing to cook for a further minute.

-Add the cabbage and ham to the sauce and stir well.
+Add the cabbage, ham and cooked onions to the sauce and stir well.
 Transfer the mixture to an ovenproof baking dish.